 Have you ever heard the term “hire slow, fire fast”?
 If you don’t think someone can get you across the finish line, then move on and find someone who can get the job done.
 Once again, my internal team was the one who really stepped up and brought my vision home on my project.
 I have to give big props to Carolyn Crummey from VirTasktic for her and her team’s dedication to this project and bringing my vision to life.

 Determining how much you should spend on a website project should come down to where you want to go in your business.
 If your goal is to earn $500K per year, then you want to have the website of a $500K speaker.

 You need to spend for the job you want.

 For many of you, this may feel like a stretch.
 It will be a stretch that pays off in business.
 Your website is your first line of offense when it comes to impressing clients.
 Having a poorly designed and functioning website could cost you so much more in the long term.

 If you aren’t pushing clients to your website in droves because you don’t love your site, you have a problem that needs to be fixed pronto!
 Remember, the first sale is to yourself.

 You have to believe that your marketing will help solve a problem and if it doesn’t, you need to fix it.
 Period.
 Your marketing and website will go through phases as you grow your business.
 Frankly, it will never be done.
 It will evolve as you evolve.
 But moving to fix a website that isn’t working should be a huge priority.
 So, save up that budget and get to work right away.

-If you are looking for ideas of website elements to add to your design project, use our new category search option in the sidebar to search for ‘contest.’
+If you are looking for ideas of website elements to add to your design project, do a search for ‘contest’ on our blog.